Chef Mitchell preparing Colorful Cereal Cheesecake Tacos

 Frequently Asked Questions

-The taco shells should be golden and crispy to the touch, which usually takes about 10-12 minutes in a preheated oven.
-Once filled, the cheesecake mixture doesn’t need to bake; it simply needs to chill in the refrigerator to set.
+The taco shells should be golden brown and firm to the touch.
+Once filled, the tacos need to chill in the refrigerator for at least 30 minutes to set the cheesecake filling properly.

 Recipe Troubleshooting Guide